Coronavirus/COVID-19 Information and Resources

 - If a staff member develops symptoms of illness while at work:

 - The staff member must notify nursing staff for assessment.

 - Nursing and medical staff will report all incidents to the Clinical Director.

 - The staff member will be sent home to self-isolate if nursing deems appropriate.

 - The staff member will then contact their primary care provider for further guidance and possible treatment.

-- Staff members are asked to report any symptoms of COVID-19 which may exist among their family members to their direct supervisor who will then report the symptom to the Nursing Supervisor, Medical Director, Clinical Director and Human Resources.
+- Staff members are asked to report any symptoms of COVID-19 which may exist among their family members to their direct supervisor who will then report the symptom to the nursing and medical staff, the Clinical Director and Human Resources.